Nyingchi: Flora and fauna

 According to local forestry officials, Nyingchi hosts the country's largest primitive forest region that covers 26.4 billion cubic metres, storing over 800 million cubic metres of wood.
 The forests of Bome, Zayu and Lhoyu have ancient dragon spruces which reach heights of over 80 metres and diameters of 2.5 metres.
 Wildlife species include "the Bengal tiger, leopard, bear, snub-nosed monkey, antelope and lesser panda."

 There are over 2,000 species of higher plants, including some 100 species of xylophyta, 165 species of medical herbs and fungus.
-Crops include "rice, peanut, apple, orange, banana, lemon.
+Crops include rice, peanut, apple, orange, banana, and lemon.
 Agricultural products include medicinal materials, edible fungus, orange, tangerine, sugar cane, honey peach, apple, pear, grape, walnut and other fruits.